Menopause and fertility

-Chemotherapy for early breast cancer can cause your periods to stop and affect your ability to become pregnant.
-If your periods stop permanently, this is known as early menopause, and it means you will no longer be able to have children.
+Chemotherapy can cause your periods to stop for a time and affect your ability to become pregnant.
+If your periods stop permanently (early menopause), you won’t be able to have children naturally.

 - hot flushes and sweats

 - aches and pains

 - poor concentration